Jesmoy02/cms-x4140-open-data-analysis/README.md

   Plain-text summary produced with `brilcalc lumi` for the MuOnia Run2011A selection, using the historical 2011 Open Data normtag (`tag19v3`) and the JSON file `runls_muonia.json` as input.
 The file contains an ASCII table with one row per `run:fill`, listing the number of lumisections (`nls`), the number of CMS lumisections (`ncms`), and the delivered/recorded integrated luminosity in `/pb`.
 It is primarily kept as a human-readable reference, complementing the machine-readable CSV file `muonia_lumi_brilcalc_tag19v3_summary.csv`.

 - `luminosity/muonia_lumi/muonia_lumi_brilcalc_tag24v2_summary.txt`
   Same `brilcalc lumi` plain-text summary as above, but computed with the more recent luminosity normtag (`tag24v2`).
-It provides a per-run comparison of delivered and recorded luminosities in `/pb` for the same `(run, ls)` coverage and is used in the thesis to quote the effective luminosity corresponding to the updated calibration.
+It provides a per-run comparison of delivered and recorded luminosities in `/pb` for the same `(run, ls)` coverage.
+It is used in the thesis to quote the effective luminosity corresponding to the updated calibration.

 - `luminosity/muonia_lumi/runls_muonia.txt`
   Plain-text list of all `(run, lumi)` pairs that contribute to the selected JPsiTrkTrkTrk candidates in `muonia_all_jpsitrktrktrk_merged.root`.
 It is produced by the ROOT macro `dumpRunLumiFromTree.C` and contains one `run lumi` pair per line (no weights, no duplication), already sorted.
 This file serves as the starting point for the effective-luminosity workflow.